drwpow/pow.rs/src/pages/blog/animation-easings.md

   })}
 </div>

-Non-linear curves may be desirable with motion, with color it usually results in awkward transitions.
+While nonlinear curves may be desirable with motion, they produce uneven blending for colors.
 You can see how a linear transition (top), for the most part\*, blends color A and color B evenly.
 But when using ease-out (middle), the midpoint gets shifted too far left, and ease-in (bottom) shifts the midpoint too far right.
 So in most cases, a **linear curve** is the best option.
 Sure, there may be a _super-specific_ usecase where you want to apply an easing curve to a color transition.
 But that will only ever work with a very specific curve and a very specific color transition—change one, and you must change the other (it will never be generally-applicable).

 _\*If you think linear transitions don’t transition smoothly, congratulations! 🎉 You’ve [found a rabbit hole into color theory](https://observablehq.com/@sebastien/srgb-rgb-gamma).
 Good luck; have fun.
 But for your own sanity, just pretend that linear transitions are the smoothest among “dumb” non-color-aware easing curves.
 And pretend linear curves are good enough for animating (which, IMHO, they are)._

-The example above shows transitioning between 2 saturated colors, but the exact same thing happens with brightness and opacity, too (same as before—linear, ease-out, ease-in in that order):
+The example above shows transitioning between 2 saturated colors, but the exact same thing happens with brightness and opacity, too:

 <div class="gradient">
   {[...new Array(100)].map((_, n) => {